Quantile Vector Autoregression without Crossing: Quantile VAR without Crossing

 \subsection{The model}

 Consider an $n$-dimensional vector time series $Y_t = (y_{1t}, \ldots ,y_{nt})^\top$ with $T$ equally-spaced observations $\{Y_1, \ldots , Y_T\}$.
-For these $n$ time series, we assume that they follow a quantile vector autoregressive (QVAR) model of order $p$, such that their conditional quantile functions are given by
+For these $n$ time series, we assume that they follow a quantile vector autoregressive (QVAR) model of order $p$, in which their conditional quantile functions are given by

 for $\tau \in (0,1)$, where $\mathcal F_t = \sigma\{Y_s : s \le t\}$ is the information set available at time $t$, and $\theta_{0i}$ and $\theta_{li}^{(j)}$ denote unknown functions to be estimated, for $l,i \in [n]$ and $j \in [p]$.